Superman IV: The Quest for Peace

-Superman IV: The Quest for Peace is a 1987 superhero film directed by Sidney J. Furie and written by Lawrence Konner and Mark Rosenthal from a story by Christopher Reeve, Konner, and Rosenthal based on the DC Comics character Superman.
-The film stars Reeve, Gene Hackman, Jackie Cooper, Marc McClure, Jon Cryer, Sam Wanamaker, Jim Broadbent, Mariel Hemingway, and Margot Kidder.
+Superman IV: The Quest for Peace is a 1987 superhero film based on the DC Comics character Superman, portrayed by Christopher Reeve in his final appearance as the character.
+It is the sequel to Superman III (1983), and the fourth mainline installment as well as the fifth installment overall in the Superman film series.
+It was directed by Sidney J. Furie, written by Lawrence Konner and Mark Rosenthal, and stars Reeve, Gene Hackman, Jackie Cooper, Marc McClure, Jon Cryer, Sam Wanamaker, Mark Pillow, Mariel Hemingway and Margot Kidder.

-It is the fifth film (including Supergirl) in the Superman film series and a sequel to Superman III (1983).
+Reeve agreed to return in exchange for a larger salary and limited creative control, including contributing to a script dealing with nuclear disarmament.
 It is the first film in the series not to have the involvement of Alexander Salkind and Ilya Salkind as producers.
-The film also marks the final appearance of Reeve as Superman, who agreed to return in exchange for a large salary and some creative control, where he contributed to a script dealing with nuclear disarmament.

 Shortly before the film's production, the film's producer, The Cannon Group, suffered a major financial crisis that forced major budget cuts, and 45 minutes of footage were deleted after negative test screenings.

-The film received overwhelmingly negative reviews from critics and fans, citing poor special effects and plot holes.
-It also underperformed at the box office, grossing $36.7 million worldwide.
-Plans for Superman V were cancelled, and no Superman films were released until Superman Returns in 2006.
+Superman IV: The Quest for Peace was released on July 24, 1987.
+It received negative reviews from critics, citing poor special effects and boring action sequences.
+It underperformed at the box office, grossing $37 million on a $17 million budget.
+Plans for Superman V were cancelled, and no further Superman films were released until Superman Returns in 2006.